- Vaginal scarring and shrinkage

 Other Gynecare mesh lawsuits that are not part of the MDL have also resulted in settlements for victims, including a $3.35 million settlement for a South Dakota woman who was implanted with Gynecare Prolift to treat pelvic prolapse.
 She required 18 operations to repair the damage caused by this product.

 This was the first of 1,800 pending cases in New Jersey against Ethicon and Johnson & Johnson over vaginal mesh products.

 In April 2014, a Dallas jury awarded $1.2 million to a woman who suffered health problems after an operation to implant a Gynecare TVT-Obturator vaginal mesh sling.
 The jury held Ethicon and Johnson & Johnson liable for defects.

-Schedule a free legal consultation with an attorney to discuss your potential Gynecare mesh lawsuit.
+Schedule a free legal consultation with a Cincinnati lawyer to discuss your potential Gynecare mesh lawsuit.

-CONTACT OUR ATTORNEYS TODAY ABOUT A GYNECARE MESH LAWSUIT
+CONTACT OUR CINCINNATI ATTORNEYS TODAY ABOUT A GYNECARE MESH LAWSUIT

 Ethicon and Johnson & Johnson could be liable for the injuries you suffered after being implanted with a Gynecare mesh product.

-Contact our attorneys right now for a free legal consultation to determine if you have a case.
+Contact our Cincinnati Gynecare mesh lawyers right now for a free legal consultation to determine if you have a case.
 If you have grounds for a Gynecare lawsuit and want to move forward, we will not charge for representing you unless you receive compensation.